Hey, Scoliosis Sistas!

 This has happened to me in different ways over the years and it’s always sad, but I found that sometimes, even good friends, need time apart to grow and become the person THEY are supposed to be and you might even become bffs again later in life!
 Just don’t burn bridges and love them regardless of what has happened.

 Depression can creep up at anytime, but especially when you are going through so much change.
 It’s important to seek professional help, but in addition to that, I highly recommend having a Joy Jar.
 I read about the idea HERE and thought it was amazing!!!
 Gratitude is a nice way to practice mindfulness and remind yourself that everything will be okay.

 4.)
 Frame and Hang Your Degree

 Girl, you did it!
-Be PROUD of yourself and show off that piece of paper you worked so hard for; pulling all nighters, crying over homework and grades, and eating oatmeal packets for a week straight (no? just me?) because you are broke af.
+Be PROUD of yourself and show off that piece of paper you worked so hard for; pulling all nighters, crying over homework and grades, and eating oatmeal packets for a week straight (no? just me?) because you were broke af.

 5.)
 Stay Youthful At Heart

 Just because you are in the next phase of life, does not mean you have to age like a banana over night and start wearing chunky blazers.
 You are still the same you whether or not you work in a cubical!
 Work it sis!